liqd/adhocracy3/docs/source/api/authorization.rst

    edit permissions of self (by ordinary users) or other users (by admin).

-2. (future work) Add permission object to meta api (CAVEAT: this makes version resources change unexpectedly).
+2. (future work) Add permission object to meta API (CAVEAT: this makes version resources change unexpectedly).

-3. (future work) Change HTTP response to contain not only the resource but also permission information in a larger json object.
+3. (future work) Change HTTP response to contain not only the resource but also permission information in a larger JSON object.

 4. (future work) New HTTP end-point for permission requests.